Textualize/textual/docs/guide/widgets.md

 ### Attributes down

 We also want the switches to update if the user edits the decimal value.

-To do this, the `ByteEditor` widget should respond to the input changing by updating the switches.
-Because the switches are children of `ByteEditor` we can update them by setting their attributes directly.
+Since the switches are children of `ByteEditor` we can update them by setting their attributes directly.
 This is an example of "attributes down".

 === "byte02.py"